A secret they made me tell

 There is a National Task Force on Violence Against Health care Providers, but no such entity trying to protect patients.
 There is no one on the side of injured patients.
 No agency representing us.
 No one we can call who is not advocating for the people who injured us (of the patients with legitimate grievances only one in some thousands can get a lawyer making that an unrealistic option).
 So we must smile and pretend to be happy campers in order to get medical people who don't know where we've been to give us routine care in a world where health care professionals can prey on patients in all the ways that they do, not only with impunity, but within a culture that enables them to persuade themselves that they don't do that.

 Some people want to pass laws requiring treatment providers to report accurately.
 Where is lucidity?
 Lost in the silence of those who cannot speak, those who will not report, those who do not investigate, and those who cannot think outside the box of what is comfortable for those in medicine.

 I have less than half the money I would have had for old age if they had not ruined me.
 I also don't have the wife I would have been able to share old age with because of this.
 My four worst injuries were caused by treatment, not just this crime.
 And the things I have to do to nurse the injuries take up a major portion of each day.
 Meanwhile, without my permission, my body keeps breathing.

-But there is no point in responding to "How are you?" with anything but "Couldn't be better.
+But there is no point in responding to "How are you?" with anything other than "Couldn't be better.
 You?"
 In my new reality sometimes I respond by saying, "Perfect."
-Undisclosed sarcasm in both cases helps me get through.
+Sarcasm in both cases helps me get through.

 If we meet it will be the same.
 If you have a sense of humor, we might even laugh and for that moment everything will be fine.
 But the characters in my art don't smile much anymore.